netboxlabs/netbox-proxmox-automation/README.md

 - state of each VM disk (disk name and size)
 - update netbox-dns plugin for each virtual machine (if enabled)

-When you use NetBox to remove virtual machines from Proxmox, this will:
+When you use NetBox to remove virtual machines from Proxmox, their *desired* state will be generated, including:
-- set initial vm state (Decommissioning)
+- initial vm state (Decommissioning)
 - identify Proxmox virtual machines that need to be removed
-- set virtual machines to Offline in NetBox
-- stop and remove virtual machines in Proxmox based on NetBox VMs that are in an Offline state
+- desired vm state ahead of removal (Offline)
 - update netbox-dns plugin for each virtual machine (if enabled)
 - remove non-existent virtual machine objects in Netbox